olekscode/Booklet-ASimpleMemoryGame/Chapters/AddingInteraction.md

 ![Selecting two cards that are not in pair.](figures/BoardMissedPair.png width=50&label=figBoardMissedPair)

-### Refreshing on missed pair
+### Reminder on missed pair

-When the player selects two cards that are not a pair, we present the two cards as shown in Figure *@figBoardMissedPair@*.
+Remember that when the player selects two cards that are not a pair, we present the two cards as shown in Figure *@figBoardMissedPair@*.
 Now clicking on another card will flip back the previous cards.

-Remember, a card will raise a notification when flipped in either direction.
+In addition, a card raises a notification when flipped in either direction.

 ```
 MGCard >> flip